Unleash/unleash/website/docs/feature-flag-tutorials/java/spring-boot-implementing-feature-flags.md

 ./gradlew build
 ```

-For further details on building and running Spring Pet Clinic locally, refer to the [README on GitHub](https://github.com/spring-projects/spring-petclinic?tab=readme-ov-file).
+For further details on building and running Spring Pet Clinic locally, refer to the project's [README on GitHub](https://github.com/spring-projects/spring-petclinic?tab=readme-ov-file).

 The Pet Clinic application is now accessible at [http://localhost:8080](http://localhost:8080).